-My name is Mike and thanks to Freedom House I now have four years sobriety.
+My name is Mike and thanks to Freedom House I now have seven years sobriety.

 I was in Spring Harbor Hospital prior to coming to Freedom House due to a suicide attempt while drinking and using drugs.